MathiasMantai/SQL2Interface/README.md

 ```

 This will combine the tables from product.sql and product_price.sql into an interface Products.
-The column rowid will be ignored for this conversion.
+The columns rowid and fk_product will be ignored from product_prices.sql for this conversion.